creativesterminal/ecs-deploy/README.md

 First of all, rename the file local.env.dist to local.env with `mv local.env.dist local.env`.
 After this, edit local.env and put your credentials to AWS.

+Then rename `config/services.yaml.example` to `config/services.yaml` and edit it to have all the services you will need to deploy.

 After this run the deploy-images.py script to deploy new version of all the services.
 If you need you can specify where is your .yaml file with the parameter `-f` and also which services on the yaml file you want to deploy with the `-s` parameter.